ArtemVetik/Async-Compute-Tessellation-DX12/README.md

 # Asynchronous Software Tessellation

 > **Master’s Thesis Project — ITMO University**
->
-> [📄 Read the full thesis (PDF)]() *(will be available soon)*

 A research prototype for **Asynchronous Software Tessellation**, developed as part of a Master’s thesis at [ITMO University](https://itmo.ru/).
-It demonstrates a GPU-based procedural tessellation algorithm integrated with asynchronous compute to overlap tessellation workloads with other rendering tasks (shadow mapping, post-processing, etc.) in DirectX 12.
+It demonstrates a GPU-based procedural tessellation algorithm integrated with [asynchronous compute](https://developer.nvidia.com/blog/advanced-api-performance-async-compute-and-overlap/) to overlap tessellation workloads with other rendering tasks (shadow mapping, post-processing, etc.) in DirectX 12.

 [Watch Demo Video](https://youtu.be/GGQwWtlLwLY)